Menu

 In the News

-Virtual care or telehealth services can increase healthcare access and enhance patient outcomes, but healthcare providers must consider ethical factors in governing their use.
-In mHealthIntelligence, PHI’s Center for Connected Health Policy (CCHP) shares insights on how states vary in regard to obtaining informed consent for telehealth visits.
+Virtual care or telehealth services can increase healthcare access and enhance patient outcomes, but healthcare providers must consider ethical factors in governing their use. mHealthIntelligence cites research from PHI’s Center for Connected Health Policy (CCHP) which tracks how states vary in regard to obtaining informed consent for telehealth visits.

 • mHealthIntelligence